Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

 \item \emph{Unfair use:} At any point, it should not be that a team's experiment has been rejected from the computing cluster $9$ times out of $10$ so far, while another team's has been accepted $19$ times out of $20$.
 Situations like this must be avoided even when one team tries to game the allocation rules.

 \item \emph{Simple non-monetary mechanism:} The researcher of a research lab cannot be charged real money to use the lab's resources.
-The allocation rule has to be understandable and depend only on the agents' preferences which are not expressed in monetary value and thus cannot be compared. \end{itemize}
+The allocation rule has to be understandable and depend only on the agents' preferences, which are expressed in non-monetary value and thus cannot be compared. \end{itemize}

-We model this allocation problem over $n$ agents, where agent $i$ has a private value $V_i[t]$ for being allocated in round $t$.
-The principal wants to be fair and can not use money, so we cannot use auction-based mechanisms like VCG, which are truthful and efficient.
+We model this allocation problem over $n$ agents, where agent $i$ has a private value for being allocated in each of the $T$ rounds.
+The principal wants to be fair and cannot use money, so we cannot use auction-based mechanisms like VCG, which are truthful and efficient.
 This leaves the principal with more ad-hoc approaches, which may be inefficient or unfair.
-For example, priority-based policies work well if few agents have high values but are unfair to the others; round-robin allocation policies are fair but inefficient as they may allocate to an agent when she has no need.
+For example, priority-based policies work well for those with high priority but are unfair to others; round-robin or uniformly random allocation policies are fair but inefficient as they may allocate to an agent when she has no need.

-Recent work on public resource sharing has made significant progress for the above problem.
-In particular, a critical development was made by~\citet{DBLP:conf/sigecom/GorokhBI21}, who proposed a new per-agent benchmark -- the \emph{ideal utility} -- for measuring the performance of any mechanism.
-We formalize this in~\cref{sec:setting}, but in brief, the ideal utility of an agent quantifies how much utility the agent can hope to get when no other agent is present but the agent can claim no more than a pre-specified share of the resource. \citet{DBLP:conf/sigecom/GorokhBI21} then show that under a repeated first-price auction with artificial currencies, each agent can use a simple strategy to realize at least half of her ideal utility robustly, i.e., even under adversarial (possibly collusive) behavior by other agents. \citet{DBLP:conf/sigecom/BanerjeeFT23} generalize this result to the allocation of reusable resources, i.e., those that agents might use for multiple rounds, and prove that in such settings this guarantee is tight.

-\paragraph{Our mechanism and results} We study a simple and widely used mechanism, \emph{Dynamic Max-Min Fair} (\dmmf), rather than pseudo-markets with artificial currencies.
-The \dmmf mechanism (\cref{algo:algo}) is a dynamic version of the classical max-min fair policy: \emph{the resource in each round is allocated to the requesting agent with the least fraction of received allocations to date}.
-It is widely used as a heuristic, and has been studied before, but only for \emph{divisible} resources~\cite{DBLP:conf/atal/KashPS13,DBLP:journals/corr/FikiorisAT21,DBLP:conf/sigmetrics/FreemanZCL18,DBLP:conf/osdi/VuppalapatiF0CK23}.
-We note that, unlike us, these works only focus on the incentive compatibility of \dmmf, and the outcome if agents are truthful.